danielsaidi/SwiftUIKit/README.md

 The [online documentation][Documentation] contains more information, code examples, etc., and makes it easy to overview the various parts of the library.

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.